So, it’s time to buy , sheets, towels and other linens for your vacation rental or Airbnb property.

 - More efficient laundering (lower utility costs!).

-- The polyester in the sheets and towels dry faster than traditional 100% cotton.
+- The polyester in the sheets and towels dry faster than traditional 100% organic cotton.

 - Less wrinkling, which is ideal for vacation rental owners laundering on-site.

-Cotton-poly sometimes get a bad rap, especially when compared to high thread-count or Egyptian cotton sheets.
-But the comfort of cotton-poly commercial linens is better than you think—about 1 out of 5 reviews from my place in Kauai mention the comfort of my beds, which are outfitted with commercial linens.
+-poly sometimes get a bad rap, especially when compared to high thread count or an Egyptian .
+But the of a -poly commercial is better than you think-about 1 out of 5 reviews from my place in Kauai mention the of my beds, which are outfitted with commercial linens.

-If you stay in hotels, you’ve likely slept on cotton-poly sheets yourself—maybe even liked them!
+If you stay in hotels, you’ve likely slept on -poly sheets yourself-maybe even liked the !

 2. Budget comes first.

-It may seem obvious, but before you start shopping, consider what you’re comfortable spending per bed.
-Hotels wouldn’t proceed any other way.
+It may seem obvious, but before you start shopping, consider what you’re comfortable spending per.

 Unsure how to set your budget?
 When a vacation rental owner or host calls me to ask which sheet sets to purchase, my first question is: what is your nightly rate?
 And we go from there.